dharma017/dotfiles/README.md

 Dotfiles
 ========

-This is my collection of [configuration files](http://dotfiles.github.io/) for Arch Linux
+This is my collection of [configuration files](http://dotfiles.github.io/) for Ubuntu Linux

 Usage
 -----